dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 ### Markov Decision Process

 A Markov decision process (MDP) is a Markov reward process with decisions.
 Markov decision processes(MDP) are used to describe an environment in reinforcement learning.
-In MDPs, we are
+In MDPs, we are also concerned with selecting different action associated with every state.
+The environment responds with a new state and reward for choosing a particular action when in a given particular state.
 Almost all RL problems can be formalised as MDPs.

 Markov Decision Process is a tuple ($$\mathcal{S}$$, $$\mathcal{A}$$,, $$\mathcal{P}$$, $$\mathcal{R}$$, $$\gamma$$),
 - $$\mathcal{S}$$ is a (finte) set of states
 - $$\mathcal{A}$$ is a (finte) set of actions
 - $$\mathcal{P}$$ is a state transition probability matrix, $$\mathcal{P}^{a}_{ss^{'}}$$ = $$\mathbb{P}[S_{t+1} = s^{'} \vert S_{t} = s, A_{t} = a]$$
 - $$\mathcal{R}$$ is a reward function, $$\mathcal{R}_{s}$$ = $$\mathbb{E}[\mathcal{R}^{a}_{t+1} \vert S_{t} = s, A_{t} = a]$$
 - $$\gamma$$ is a discount factor, $$\gamma$$ $$\in$$ [0, 1]

 ### Belman Equation